Polaris66/ML-models/README.md

 ## Mini-Batch Gradient Descent

+There is no training involved in this model.
+It is the fastest model we currently have and is quite accurate on both normalized and raw data.

 It shows 86-89% accuracy, 84-88% precision, 83-85% recall with raw data.

 Shows 95-97% accuracy, 92-97% precision and 94-95% recall with normalized data.